jaclu/tmux-keybtest/README.md

-# tmux-check-terminal
+# tmux-keybtest

-Check what keys tmux can detect from your terminal
+Check what keys tmux can detect from your terminal.

-If your terminal binds some keys, they will not be detected by tmux!

-When a key is pressed and it was identified, its name is displayed on the status line
+When a key is pressed and it was identified, its name is displayed on the status line.

+Terminals often have some issues, for some keys they might generate the wrong thing, or even nothing.

+If your terminal binds some keys, they will not be detected by tmux, sometims you can disable your terminals usage of a key that you would prefer to send to tmux.

+ I have only defined US-keyb keys, contributions for other keys would be apreciated!

 ## Keys not tested